 Neck Injuries a Common Issue in Truck Accidents

 Neck injuries are among the most painful injuries that a person can sustain.
 “Whiplash” is a non-medical term used to refer to neck injuries that occur after the head whips violently forward or backwards on the neck.
 These injuries often occur in cases of sudden acceleration or deceleration, as is often the case in a truck accident.
 Whiplash injuries are capable of causing a number of symptoms, including:

 Pain when moving the head from side to side

 These symptoms have the potential to cause serious pain and may limit a person’s ability to enjoy life.
 In addition, a whiplash injury may keep a person from working for an extended period of time.
 Fortunately, these and other kinds of losses may be compensable through a Georgia personal injury lawsuit.

 Contact a Peachtree City truck accident attorney for a free consultation

 People who sustain whiplash injuries in accidents involving semi-trucks may be eligible for significant compensation.
-To schedule a free consultation a Peachtree City truck accident lawyer, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation a Peachtree City truck accident lawyer, call Shane Smith Law today at (770) 487-8999.